Hood (Marvel Comics): The Illuminati

-As part of the All-New, All-Different Marvel event, Hood forms another group to help him achieve his goals for power.
+As part of the All-New, All-Different Marvel initiative, Hood forms another group to help him achieve his goals for power.
 He set up numerous villains to make them join his Illuminati with the purpose to be in the "big leagues" of super villains and ultimately control the world order.
 For the Illuminati, he gathered a rebuilt Black Ant (a Life Model Decoy of Eric O'Grady created by Father), Enchantress, Mad Thinker, Thunderball, and Titania.

 During the Avengers: Standoff! storyline, Hood and Titania infiltrate Pleasant Hill when Baron Helmut Zemo and Fixer restore the memories of the inmates there, and recruit Absorbing Man and Whirlwind.
 When Hood draws up plans to target the families of their enemies, a disgusted Titania challenges his authority and destroys his cloak during the resulting battle.